 - 2.1.1 Overview: The Diatomite Project wells utilize steam injected into the oil-bearing reservoir to reduce the viscosity of the oil and enhance recoverability.
-The project consists of three 62.5 MMBtu/hr steam generators, six well pods, a tank farm, and a water polishing system.
-Each well pod has 16 wells.
+The project consists of three 62.5 MMBtu/hr steam generators, seven well pods, a tank farm, and a water polishing system.
+The number of wells on each pod varies.
+There is a total of 97 wells.
 Two of these wells are previously permitted wells as part of the original Newlove field operations. - 2.1.2 Gas, Oil, and Water Separation: Produced oil, water and gas are piped to the Diatomite tank battery where it passes through two three-phase separators and one two-phase separator.
 Liquids from the separators are sent to the wash tanks where oil and water are separated.
 Oil is piped to the crude tanks and the water is sent to the wastewater tanks.
 The storage tanks are connected to a vapor recovery system.
 A 95-percent control efficiency is applied for the use of vapor recovery.
 Vapors are directed back to the storage tanks as make-up gas. - 2.1.4 Oil and Gas Metering and Shipping: Oil from the crude storage tank is metered through a LACT metering system and is shipped from the lease via pipeline. - 2.1.5 Wastewater Disposal: The water separated in the wash tank is sent to the wastewater tanks.
 The wastewater is then reinjected into the producing formation.